hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/glue_crawler.html.markdown

 * `connectionName` - (Required) The name of the connection to use to connect to the Amazon DocumentDB or MongoDB target.
 * `path` - (Required) The path of the Amazon DocumentDB or MongoDB target (database/collection).
 * `scanAll` - (Optional) Indicates whether to scan all the records, or to sample rows from the table.
 Scanning all the records can take a long time when the table is not a high throughput table.
 Default value is `true`.

+### Hudi Target

+* `connectionName` - (Optional) The name of the connection to use to connect to the Hudi target.
+* `paths` - (Required) One or more Amazon S3 paths that contains Hudi metadata folders as s3://bucket/prefix.
+* `exclusions` - (Optional) A list of glob patterns used to exclude from the crawl.
+* `maximumTraversalDepth` - (Required) The maximum depth of Amazon S3 paths that the crawler can traverse to discover the Hudi metadata folder in your Amazon S3 path.
+Used to limit the crawler run time.
+Valid values are between `1` and `20`.

 ### Iceberg Target